F0lak/dm_open_ref/ref/notes/isometric.md

 players can\'t walk to.

-If you want to use an overlay that should not be covered by other \"nearer\" icons on the map, such as a name or health meter, you can add `EFFECTS_LAYER` to the overlay\'s layer.
+If you want to use an overlay that should not be covered by other "nearer" icons on the map, such as a name or health meter, you can add `EFFECTS_LAYER` to the overlay\'s layer.
 Icons with `EFFECTS_LAYER` will draw above regular icons.
 Then objects with `TOPDOWN_LAYER` will draw on top of everything else.